qwibbler/Capstone-Portal/README.md

 # Capstone Project - The Portal

-> This is a demo website for a poetry festival in honor of Pakistan's national poet, a man of deep thought and beautiful verse.
+> This is a demo website for a poetry festival held in honor of Pakistan's national poet, a man of deep thought and beautiful verse.

 ![screenshot](./Screenshot_D1_Desktop.png)
 ![screenshot](./Screenshot_D1_Mobile.png)

-Additional description about the project and its features.

 ## Built With